m-dressler/esite/preview/README.md

-# @awsw/preview
+# @esite/preview

-Enables awsw projects to be previewed in the browser.
+Enables esite projects to be previewed in the browser.

 ## How to use

-Ensure you have `@awsw/core` installed.
+Ensure you have `@esite/core` installed.

-Add a command `"preview": "awsw-preview"` to your package.json scripts and
+Add a command `"preview": "esite-preview"` to your package.json scripts and

-In your `aws-website-config.yaml` you can specify the following keys:
+In your `esite.yaml` you can specify the following keys:

 ```
 PreviewPort: number = 8080